yanndemel/crud-rest-gen/sample-app/petclinic-audit-model-default/README.md

 This project contains only the [*persistence.xml*](src/main/resources/META-INF/persistence.xml) file.

-All JPA entities are defined in the dependent project [*petclinic-audit-model-common*](../petclinic-audit-model-common).
+All referenced JPA entities are defined in the dependent project [*petclinic-audit-model-common*](../petclinic-audit-model-common).